Stroke and Cerebrovascular Center

 Learning and Performance ObjectivesThe intended result of this activity is increased knowledge, competence and performance in the identification, evaluation and treatment of all stroke patients.
 At the conclusion of this activity, participants should be able to:

-- Discuss available and emerging diagnostic and treatment options for Acute Ischemic Stroke (AIS).
+- Discuss available and emerging treatment options for cerebrovascular disease.

-- Describe and incorporate recent developments in the management of critically ill stroke patients.
+- Describe and implement the recent developments in stroke prevention strategies.

-- Describe updates in the management of Intracerebral Hemorrhage (ICH) and Subarachnoid Hemorrhage (SAH) patients.
+- Describe updates in the management of AIS and SAH.

-- State the importance of organized stroke networks of care, ranging from the prehospital setting to streamlined transfer processes.
+- State the importance of organized stroke networks of care.

 Credit Provided By